 No. The United States is not part of this national NP regulation framework.
 This applies only to Canadian provinces and territories.

-All NP applicants from other countries (including the United States) will be assessed as part of our existing registration processes to meet CNO’s registration requirements including for education, recent NP practice and registration examination in order to practice in Ontario.
+NP applicants from other countries (including the United States) will be assessed as part of our existing registration processes to meet CNO’s registration requirements — including for education, recent NP practice and registration examination — in order to practice in Ontario.
 An IENP applying to practice in Ontario may be assessed to have gaps that will need to be addressed before they can be registered.